OpenLocalizationTestOrg/azure-docs-pr-test.pt-PT/articles/notification-hubs/notification-hubs-android-push-notification-google-gcm-get-started.md

             return token;
         }
-8. No `MainActivity.java`, adicionar Olá seguinte método toohello `MainActivity` Olá toohandle de classe **Enviar notificação** botão clique e enviar notificação de push de Olá hub toohello de mensagem utilizando Olá API REST incorporada.
+8. No `MainActivity.java`, adicione o método seguinte à classe `MainActivity` para premir o botão **Enviar notificação**.
+Clique e envie a mensagem de notificação push ao hub, utilizando a API REST incorporada.

         /**
          * Send Notification button click handler.
 This method parses the
          * DefaultFullSharedAccess connection string and generates a SaS token.
 The
-         * token is added toohello Authorization header on hello POST request toothe
+         * token is added to the Authorization header on the POST request to the
-         * notification hub. hello text in hello editTextNotificationMessage control
+         * notification hub.
+The text in the editTextNotificationMessage control
-         * is added as hello JSON body for hello request tooadd a GCM message toohello hub.
+         * is added as the JSON body for the request to add a GCM message to the hub.
          *
          * @param v
          */